andy-9/learning_java/src/main/java/notes.md

     anArray[2] = 300; // etc.

   int[] exArray = { 100, 200, 300 };
+  System.out.println(exArray[1]); // 200

+  length is a property of arrays (exArray.length).
     ```
 * **ArrayList**: The ArrayList class extends AbstractList and implements the List interface.
 ArrayList supports dynamic arrays that can grow as needed.
+Only values of a single type are possible.
     ```java
     ArrayList<String> al = new ArrayList<String>();
     al.add("A");